 Unlike many of today's instant cameras, the SX-70 featured a high-quality 4-element 116mm F/8 lens.
 If you managed to focus correctly (it wasn't difficult, thanks to the bright and beautiful viewfinder), you were greeted with a beautifully crisp image, that was usually exposed quite well, thanks to the auto-exposure capabilities.
 You could also rest knowing that the frame you saw was the frame you received, because unlike most other Polaroid cameras, the SX-70 was a true SLR.
 Looking through the viewfinder gave you a direct look through the lens.
 Taking the pictures themselves was easy.
 You simply lined up your shot and pressed the button on the front.
 No more work was required.

 Now one might think all of this capability would take up quite a bit of space, especially for how revolutionary it was at the time.
 Surprisingly, the SX-70 remains one of the most compact Polaroids of all time, thanks to the ingenious folding design.
 That's right, all of this capability was housed within a folding camera that folded down small enough to fit inside your pocket (albeit a slightly larger pocket).
-Additionally, it wasn't housed in some sort of ugly plastic contraption, but a gorgeous metal and leather exterior that exuded quality, and embodied perfection.
+Additionally, it wasn't housed in some sort of ugly plastic contraption, but a gorgeous chrome and leather exterior (although it’s still chrome-covered plastic) that exuded quality, and embodied perfection.

 But how were the pictures, you ask?
 Pretty darn good.
 Compared to modern Polaroids that often have fixed plastic lenses, the SX-70's manually focused glass lens allowed a clarity that remains among the best to this day.
 It's a joy to use, it's fun to carry, it remains a talking point, and heck, it takes great images!